UrQMD simulations of higher-order cumulants in Au+Au collisions at high baryon density

 • 1.
 Institute of Modern Physics, Chinese Academy of Sciences, Lanzhou 730000, China

-• 2.
+• 3.
 School of Physics and Technology, Guangxi Normal University, Guilin 541001, China

-• 3.
+• 4.
 Key Laboratory of Quark and Lepton Physics (MOE) and Institute of Particle Physics,Central China Normal University, Wuhan 430079, China

-Abstract: High moments of conserved quantities such as net-baryon, net-electric charge, and net-strangeness in heavy-ion collisions are sensitive to fluctuations caused by the QCD critical point (CP).
-The event-by-event analysis of high moments of the conserved charges has been widely used in experiments to search for the CP, especially in the RHIC-STAR experiment.
-In order to establish a dynamical non-critical base line, especially at the high baryon density region, we have performed a systematic analysis of the proton multiplicity distributions from Au+Au collisions at $ 3 \leq \sqrt{s_{NN}} \leq 9.2 $ GeV collisions.
-The results on beam energy, centrality and rapidity width dependence of proton (factorial) cumulants, up to the $ 4^{th} $ order, are extracted from the calculations of the hadronic transport model UrQMD.
-In addition, the effects of initial volume fluctuation is also discussed.
-These results will be important when we do physics analysis the RHIC beam energy scan (BES) data, especially for the fixed-target data and experimental data from future CBM experiment at FAIR.
+Abstract: High moments of conserved quantities, such as net-baryon, net-electric charge, and net-strangeness, in heavy-ion collisions are sensitive to fluctuations caused by the quantum chromodynamics critical point (CP).
+The event-by-event analysis of high moments of the conserved charges has been widely used in experiments to search for the CP, particularly in the RHIC-STAR experiment.
+To establish a dynamical non-critical baseline, particularly in the high baryon density region, we performed a systematic analysis of the proton multiplicity distributions from Au+Au collisions at $ 3 \leq \sqrt{s_{NN}} \leq 9.2 $ GeV.
+The beam energy, centrality, and rapidity width dependence of proton (factorial) cumulants, up to the $ 4^{\rm th} $ order, were extracted from the calculations of a hadronic transport model called the ultra-relativistic quantum molecular dynamics (UrQMD) model.
+In addition, the effects of the initial volume fluctuation are discussed.
+These results will be important for the physics analysis of the RHIC Beam Energy Scan (BES) data, particularly for the fixed-target data and experimental data from future CBM experiments at FAIR.

 HTML